 Branded keywords are typically much cheaper than general keywords.
 We can also stop our competition from using them to redirect our potential customers to their site.

 Additionally, we can advertise special offers through branded paid search ads.

 When customers are using a search query that contains our brand name and its variations, they're typically aware of what our hotel is like.
 Our primary focus should be on converting them to customers with special offers.

 However, when we're using general terms, it's essential to adapt to what the customers are searching for.
 Commonly, these are amenities.

-There are also customers who’ll visit our hotel site (typically through general, non-branded search ads) and leave.
-However, that doesn’t mean we can’t “capture” them later on.
+Some customers visit our hotel site (typically through generic, non-branded search ads) and leave.
+However, that doesn't mean we can't "capture" them later on.

-Retargeting capabilities of both Google Ads and Facebook Ads can help us take note of prospects who’ve visited our site and left, and by using the cookie technology, we can serve them with personalized ads to convert them to customers.
+Retargeting capabilities of both Google Ads and Facebook Ads can help us take note of prospects who've visited our site and left.
+By using cookie technology, we can serve them with personalized ads to convert them to customers.

 For example, someone might be looking for a family-friendly hotel in Chicago.
 They've clicked on our ad and visited our hotel, but they're not sold yet.
 They want to compare us to other hotels.